 Are you looking for a loan in Kenya?
-Well, read through this list of best loan apps in Kenya.
-We are living in exciting times where you can get everything from the palms of your hands, including obtaining credit.
+Well, read through this list of the best loan apps in Kenya.
+We live in exciting times where you can get everything from the palms of your hands, including obtaining credit.
 This article will review the popular money lending apps available today.

-Here is a list of mobile loan apps in Kenya under different categories:
+Here is a list of the best loan apps in Kenya 2021 under different categories:

 These loans are offered directly on Safaricom, and you don’t need another app to access them.
 They include: